Skip to Content

 Vermont has beautiful geology, with three officially designated state rocks: granite, marble, and slate.
 You can find geodes, flint, agate, chert, jasper, marble, dolomite, asbestos, serpentine, staurolite, granite, slate, limestone, garnet schist, quartzite, gneiss, kaolinite, shale, among others, in Vermont.

-The same stands true for finding flint in Vermont.
-Your best chances are in the woods or near the river beds.
-Niquette Bay might also be an excellent location to find both flint and chert specimens in Vermont.
+The same applies to discovering flint in Vermont.
+Your best chances are in the forests or near riverbeds.
+Niquette Bay may also be an excellent place to collect flint and chert specimens in Vermont.

-To find marble in Vermont, head towards Swanton.
-You can find the beautiful Swanton red marble in the old quarries and dumps south of the Missisquoi River.
-Marble is also present in Proctor at several available quarries.
+To find marble in Vermont, go to Swanton.
+The exquisite Swanton red marble may be found in ancient quarries and dumps south of the Missisquoi River.
+Marble is also found in Proctor at various quarries.

 How to Start Rock Collecting?
 Complete Guide for Beginners